DioxusLabs/taffy/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-## stretch2 version
+## `sprawl` version

 The release number or commit hash of the version you're using.

 ## Platform

-What platform are you using stretch2 on? e.g. Rust, Andriod, IOS, JavaScript/TypeScript
+What platform are you using `sprawl` on? e.g. Rust, Andriod, IOS, JavaScript/TypeScript

 ## What you did